nikeshskillup/bmi-calculator/README.md

    git push origin
    ```

 Congratulations!
 You have successfully completed the BMI Calculator application lab.
-With this application, users can log in, add freight rates, and view the rates in a chart.
+With this application, users can calculate BMI in two units cm/kg and ft/lb.

 ## Author(s)